Studland Peninsula cycle trail

 After leaving the ferry, cycle approximately 3116ft (950m) along the road towards Studland.
 When you reach the blue bus stop sign on your left, turn right through the gate across the road.
 Turn immediately left and head along the permissive heathland path that runs parallel to the road.

 Representing 10 per cent of the remaining heathland in Dorset, Godlingston and Studland Heath is now the largest remaining unspoilt tract of heath in Dorset.
 Rich in flora and fauna, the heath supports nationally rare and scarce species including Dartford warbler, sand lizard, nightjar, marsh gentian and Dorset heath.
-There's also views across Brand's Bay to Goathorn Point.
+There are also views across Brand's Bay, part of Poole Harbour, to Goathorn Point.

 At the T-junction with the gravel track, turn right.
 At Greenlands Farm, follow the bridleway round to the left then go through the bridle gate in front of you.
 Follow the path to the right of the barn and go through the next field gate in front of you.